Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Conclusions

 If there is a ``correct'' model describing the data, this model is incorporated into the mixed model, but its prediction is diluted by other models that have relatively high evidences.
 The mixed model will still have elements of this ``correct'' model, but will likely have worse predictive performance than a single very well-performing model ($M=2$ for $g_2$, for example).
 The benefit of BMA is that the mixed model has better predictive performance than \textit{most} non-mixed models.
 Choosing the mixed model will most often present a better forecast than selecting an arbitrary non-mixed model, and this can be useful when there is significant model uncertainty.
 We prevent ourselves from being completely wrong by refusing to choose one non-mixed model, at the cost of degraded performance in comparison to the case where we are lucky enough to guess the correct answer.

-We note that evidence is an incomplete metric for model appropriateness when extrapolating, since it is computed using data in an area and assumes the model is equally applicable at the extrapolation point.
+Indeed, evidence is an incomplete metric for model appropriateness when extrapolating, since it is computed using data in an area and assumes the model is equally applicable at the extrapolation point.
 Evidence also is sensitive to the whole posterior, including parts that are not very well determined by data~\cite{Gelman:2020oco}.
-There are other measures of predictive performance that might better select or better weight the models, and these ought to be explored in future research on combining model posteriors for extrapolation~\cite{Gelman03}.
+There are other measures of predictive performance that might better select or better weight the models, and these ought to be explored in future research on combining model posteriors for extrapolation~\cite{Gelman03,Yao:2018}.

-In an `$\mathcal{M}$-closed' problem the underlying function is part of the set of models.
-In the $\mathcal{M}$-closed context and with enough data BMA will eventually converge to weights of 1 for the correct model and 0 for all other models, i.e., the mixing procedure will hone in on the correct model~\cite{Chib:2016}.
-In our case a finite polynomial cannot perfectly replicate either $g$, and a mixture of polynomials also cannot encompass certain features of $g_1$.
-This is because both $g_1$ and $g_2$ are outside the model set of finite polynomials.
-This problem is therefore what Ref.~\cite{Hoeting:1999} terms `$\mathcal{M}$-open', since the set of models being mixed does not incorporate the true model.
-In the $\mathcal{M}$-open context there is no guarantee that BMA will give a useful result~\cite{BernardoSmith1994}.

-Nevertheless, we have shown that for one of the two toy problems considered BMA has certain advantages.
-Furthermore, some aspects of our statistical approach could be improved.
+Some aspects of our statistical approach could be improved.
 The toy problems do not yield Taylor series with random coefficients.
 The LEC prior assumes that positive and negative coefficients will come up in equal proportion, since they are independent draws from a ``naturalness distribution'' centered at zero.
 The toys, however, were chosen to have specific patterns in their LECs: they are all positive in $g_1$ and alternate between positive and negative in $g_2$.
 Since our priors on the LECs do not account for these correlations, the analysis is ignorant of this pattern, and the extrapolation suffers as a result.
 A topic for future work is to develop better statistical models that learn, and then use, the correlation pattern between coefficients to improve the extrapolation~\cite{Bonvini:2020xeo}.